dgileadi/zepto-page-transitions/README.md

 Any link that has a `rel="external"` attribute will be excluded from using page transitions.
 Likewise any link or form that has a `data-ajax="false"` or a `target` attribute will also be excluded.

+You can load pages programmatically, as demonstrated in the programmatic example:

+	$(document).transition('to', relativeUrl, transition, reverse);

+The `'to'`, `transition` and `reverse` arguments are optional.

 To put several pages into one HTML file simply place each one inside its own `<div data-role="page">` tag.
 To link to a page within the file first give each div its own `id` attribute, and then in the link use `href="#pageid"`, where pageid is the value of a page's id attribute.
 Note that page id's should be unique across your site, not just within a single HTML file.

 When you link to an HTML file containing multiple pages the first page is displayed.
 Its `id` is also replaced by the name of the HTML file (along with any links to that id).